delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 ### Repository Discovery
-For repositories, we will need to write a "repository discovery" operation in Python.
+For repositories, we will need to write a [repository discovery](/References/Plugin_Operations/#repository-discovery) operation in Python.
 This operation will examine a remote environment, find any repositories, and return information about them to the Delphix Engine.

 As a reminder, our only external dependency on the remote environment is simply the existence of a filesystem.
 Since every Unix host has a filesystem, that means we will have exactly one repository per remote environment.
 Therefore, our repository discovery operation can be very simple.